Finding the Best Pricing Model

-Good Medicine on the go Ep. #4 Finding the Best Pricing Model for your Practice gave practical tips and strategies for creating a long-term, viable business model.
-Dr. Morris reviewed 4 Functional Medicine pricing options: Insurance, Membership-Hybrid, Cash, Direct Primary Care Model, plus how to begin practicing Functional Medicine if you are a practitioner in a contracted position
+Good Medicine On the Go Ep.4 Finding the Best Pricing Model for your Practice gave practical tips and strategies for creating a long-term, viable business model.
+Dr. Morris reviewed four functional medicine pricing options: Insurance, Membership-Hybrid, Cash, Direct Primary Care Model, plus how to begin practicing Functional Medicine if you are a practitioner in a contracted position.

-One of the episode’s key takeaways to create that long-term viable business model is by implementing the “crawl/walk/run” theory.
+One of the episode’s key takeaways to creating that long-term viable business model is by implementing the “crawl/walk/run” theory.
 Start by crawling with very low overhead and a reasonable fee per hour (offer coupons to the industry-standard hourly rates).
-This gives patients an easier entry to your practice and to Functional Medicine.
-As you build your reputation and your word-of-mouth referrals, you are beginning to walk.
-Once you have a waitlist and are running, it’s time to increase your prices to the premium, hourly fee.
+This gives patients an easier entry to your practice and to functional medicine.
+As you build your reputation and word-of-mouth referrals, you begin to walk.
+Once you have a waitlist and are running, it’s time to increase your prices to the premium hourly fee.

-Even prior to the global pandemic and unprecedented rates of unemployment, finances are a major source of stress for patients and, thus, inflammation.
-Although uncomfortable, I believed the financial discussion must be a part of a therapeutic plan.
-With this important concept/realization in mind, I decided to introduce Functional Finances as a component of a comprehensive, functional care plan.
+Even before the global pandemic and unprecedented unemployment rates, finances are a major source of stress for patients and, thus, inflammation.
+Although uncomfortable, I believe the financial discussion must be a part of a therapeutic plan.
+With this important concept/realization in mind, I introduced Functional Finances as the new modifiable lifestyle factor.

 As an industry, we must do a better job of preparing patients for the process and partnership.

-How can you be proactive and build a long-term viable business model?
+Here are four ways to be proactive and build a long-term viable business model.

 #2.
-Health Coaching is a pivotal role in Functional Medicine.
-If you would like assistance in preparing your patients to be your equal, therapeutic partner and include the Functional Finances as part of your patient’s care, schedule a free business integration consult to integrate a health coach in your clinical practice.
+Health Coaching plays a pivotal role in functional medicine.
+If you would like assistance in preparing your patients to be your equal therapeutic partner and include Functional Finances as part of your patient’s care, check out my Therapeutic Partnerships Roadmap Course.

 #4.
 Have your patients organize, document, track, and budget their functional medicine care by using this functional medicine care planner.
 Dr. Dan Kalish says this is “a patient compliance tool par excellence”.